ceetaro/Suitkaise/docs/skpath/concept.md

 # example ap: /Users/johndoe/Documents/my_project_root/my/relative/path
 # example np: my/relative/path (auto detects my_project_root as root)
+# example np: None (if path is outside the project root)
 ```

 `SKPath` objects have a bunch of properties that make them easy to work with: